Bathroom Fans, Electrical

 Purifying the Air in Your Bathroom

-With excess moisture, bathroom fans also draw dirt particles, pollen, and other microscopic things out of the air, effectively purifying it.
+With excess moisture, bathroom fans also draw dirt particles, pollen, and other microscopic things out of the air, effectively purifying them.
 If you struggle with allergies or asthma, a good bathroom fan will go a long way in helping you stay safe and healthy.

 Sources